-Under the direction of Dr Izabella Barreto, Associate Professor, the Medical Physics Undergraduate Internship Program (MPUI) provides current UF undergraduate students with a one-semester unpaid internship opportunity to maximize their exposure to Medical Physics.
+Under the direction of Dr Izabella Barreto, Associate Professor, and Dr Amanda Schwarz, Assistant Professor, the Medical Physics Undergraduate Internship Program (MPUI) provides current UF undergraduate students with a one-semester unpaid internship opportunity to maximize their exposure to medical physics.

 Throughout the semester, students will be engaged in a multitude of activities, to include assisting faculty and graduate assistants with clinical duties and research projects.
 Opportunities will include: